emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/8-marketplace.md

 https://github.com/near-examples/nft-tutorial-js/blob/8.marketplace/src/market-contract/index.ts#L58-L121
 ```

-In this contract, the storage required for each sale is 0.01 Axion but you can query that information using the `storage_minimum_balance` function.
+In this contract, the storage required for each sale is 0.01 Fermi but you can query that information using the `storage_minimum_balance` function.
 In addition, if you wanted to check how much storage a given account has paid, you can query the `storage_balance_of` function.

 With that out of the way, it's time to move onto the `nft_callbacks.ts` file where you'll look at how NFTs are put for sale.